 - TANF and Employment Issues

-Derr is known among federal and state policymakers and program administrators for her substantive knowledge of promising practices to help disadvantaged job seekers gain employment.
-She presents regularly at national conferences, study briefings, and regional technical assistance meetings.
-She holds a Ph.D. in social work from the University of Utah.
+Derr is recognized as an expert among federal and state policymakers and program administrators for her substantive knowledge of promising practices to help disadvantaged job seekers gain employment and the use rapid-cycle methods.
+She presents regularly at national and state conferences, technical work groups, and strategic change meetings.
+She holds a Ph.D. in social work from the University of Utah

 Project IMPROVE: Improving Program Outcomes Via Evidence-Based Technical Assistance